2SLGBTQ+ travel

 Soak in Canadian culture in Ottawa, the nation's capital, with galleries, theatres, museums and icons of historic and political significance.

-• Bank Street, the heart of the city’s growing gay village, is surrounded by well-established and newly blossoming LGBTQ+ friendly bars, restaurants and accommodations.
+• Bank Street is the heart of the city’s growing gay village.
+It is surrounded by well-established and newly blossoming 2SLGBTQI+ friendly bars, restaurants and accommodations.

 Beyond Toronto and Ottawa